Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 ## Disable connection

 Once a connection has been established, it cannot be deleted because potential dependencies.
-Nevertheless, the connection can be disabled if it is no longer used.
-It is possible to disable several active connections at a time.
+Nevertheless, you can disable a connection if you no loner use it.
+You can disable several active connections at a time.

 #### Prerequisites